 Trump arrives on the scene.
 The 2016 elections were coming up, and I was hoping so much that Dr. Ben Carson would be the nominee that Americans would have a chance to vote for as U.S. President.
 I know that he had no political experience whatsoever.
 But Obama's political experience upon entering the White House had not been all that great either.

 To me, the president is one who sees, understands and the inspires others.
-I liked Carson's vision for America — not racial, not class-based, not Humanist or Secular.
+I liked Carson's vision for America – not racial, not class-based, not Humanist or Secular like Obama's had been.
 He was in fact a man with a very strong Christian vision before him, one that brought him American-style from tough circumstances growing up to true personal greatness, going at life the way all people should, by doing the hard work rather than standing around complaining about how others were holding you back.
 He moved upward in life by studying hard, learning as much as possible about the challenges in front of him, and then taking on some hard decisions.
 And he certainly was a strong team player, knowing how to draw the abilities of others to support a task they shared in common (success in the face of very difficult surgery).
 And he inspired, rather than dominated those around him.
 In this he rather reminded me of Dr. Martin Luther King, whom I respected greatly.